 5 simple ways to try outdoor fitness

-Many of us are experiencing a disruption to our ‘normal’ life, including our exercise routines.
-But we know it’s so important to keep active for our physical and mental health.
+It’s important to keep active for our physical and mental health, and exercising in the great outdoors goes the extra mile for your wellbeing.
 Get busy with our five ideas for outdoor fitness activities.

 The Australian Department of Health recommends:

-• children aged between five and 17 do at least 60 minutes of moderate to vigorous physical activity a day; and
+• children aged between five and 17 do at least 60 minutes of moderate to vigorous physical activity a day

 Whatever your age, you should do 30 minutes of something active at least five times a week, which is why it’s important to pick an activity you enjoy.
 That way, you’re more likely to stick to it.

 Here are five fun outdoor activities to ramp up your fitness, release those feel-good endorphins, manage stress and help you stay healthy.
-Remember to slip, slop and slap on a hat when the UV level is at three or above.
+Remember to slip, slop, slap, seek, slide when the UV level is at three or above.

-Benefits: Walking helps maintain bone density, cardiovascular fitness and muscle strength in the legs.
-A 2015 Tasmanian study found regular walking also leads to increased life expectancy.
+Benefits: Walking helps maintain cardiovascular fitness and muscle strength in the legs.
+A 2023 study found regular walking also leads to increased life expectancy.
 The endorphins and adrenaline released by walking benefit your mental wellbeing, in turn helping your sleep and reducing tension.

-Kayaking or canoeing is not only a fantastic way to get out onto the water at any time of year, it’s great exercise for parts of your upper body that may be feeling a little neglected.
-This outdoor activity is also good if you’re concerned about the social distancing risks that group exercise may carry.
+Kayaking or canoeing is not only a fantastic way to get out onto the water at any time of year, it’s a great exercise for parts of your upper body that may be feeling a little neglected.

 Benefits: Canoeing can improve upper body and core strength and flexibility, maintain muscle strength in the shoulders and arms, helps maintain balance, and builds cardiovascular fitness.
-The meditative quality of being on the water in the natural environment can also be a great boost to overall mental wellbeing.
+The meditative quality of being on the water in the natural environment can also be very calming.

 Leave the gym behind and join a group of fellow fitness enthusiasts in the fresh air.
 Outdoor fitness groups cater to all types of exercise preference – everything from boxing to weight-training to running.
 Often, they incorporate a combination of these and more.

-Benefits: The benefits of joining an outdoor fitness group include increased muscle strength and tone, cardiovascular fitness and joint strength and bone density from weight-bearing exercises.
-Plus, taking part in group exercise has been found to help keep you motivated and offer a sense of social connectedness, which can lead to a reduction in stress and related symptoms, such as depression, anxiety and sleeplessness.
+Benefits: The benefits of joining an outdoor fitness group include increased muscle strength and tone, joint strength and bone density from weight-bearing exercises.
+Plus, taking part in group exercise has been found to help keep you motivated and offer a sense of social connectedness, which can lead to a reduction in stress and related symptoms, like depression, anxiety and sleep quality.

-Yoga is a low-impact, yet highly beneficial activity at any stage of life.
+Yoga is a low-impact yet highly beneficial activity at any stage of life.
 ‘Yoga’ is a Sanskrit word meaning ‘to unite’ or ‘join’ – in this case, the union of mind and body.
-Practising yoga outdoors is thought to enhance the experience.
+Practising yoga outdoors can enhance your experience.
 Whether you practise alone or in a group, it’s best to start with a qualified practitioner to guide you.

 Benefits: Yoga helps maintain muscle strength, flexibility and physical balance, and can reduce stress, improve sleep and concentration.
 The various poses – which often involve twisting or inverting the body – can also benefit digestion and circulation.